Stability-AI/stable-audio-tools/README.md

 ### Optimizer config
-The optimizer config file allows for use of different optimizer implementations, including those that allow for fine tuning with 24GB VRAM.
+The optimizer config, inside of the training subsection of the model config, allows for use of different optimizer implementations, including those that allow for fine tuning with 24GB VRAM.

 - `backend`
   - The type of optimizer library being used, currently limited to one of `"bnb", "default"`.